JukeOfHazzard/Hello-World/README.md

 * Git / GitHub

 Python is a very user friendly code that is easy to use, read, and understand.
 The following is how it was done:
-1. Make the Python code to display "Hello World"
+1. Make the Python code to display "Hello World".
         Uses `print("Hello World")` which is using python language
 2. Then press the green triangle at near the top right hand part of the application to run the code
 3. The result should be displayed in the terminal on the botto of the application screen